glennhenry/cs-notes/docs/backend-development/06-rpc/rpc.md

 ### RPC

-**Remote Procedure Call (RPC)** is a communication protocol that allows a computer program to run procedule on a remote server.
+**Remote Procedure Call (RPC)** is a communication protocol that allows a computer program to run procedure on a remote server.
 By procedure, it is a sequence of instruction that such as codes, it will be executed as if it were a local function call.

 Function invocation can be achieved through a contract called IDL (Interface Definition Language) or a schema definition.
 This definition is used to specify which function or procedures that can be called remotely.
 The IDL is designed to be language-agnostic, this mean even if the client requested a function call on a server that uses different programming language, the server still know what to do.